 - You are sealing double ended pups where the stuffing boxes are at suction pressure.

 - If the solids have a low specific gravity or density and float on the liquid.

 Compensate for the fact that the rotating unit will go out of balance.

 - The seal faces have to be vibration dampened.
-O-ring type seals are equipped with a natural vibration damper because of the dynamic elastomer that has been installed.
+O-Ring type seals are equipped with a natural vibration damper because of the dynamic elastomer that has been installed.
 Metal bellows seals have to be provided with some other method.
-Letting the seal face holder rub and vibrate along the shaft is an approach used by most metal bellows seal manufacturers.
+Letting the seal face holder rub and vibrate along the shaft is a normal approach used by most metal bellows seal manufacturers.
 The logic is questionable.

 - Use motion seals if the run out or vibration is excessive.
 Unlike pump seals, these seals have much wider hard faces and extra internal clearances.
 Most popular designs can compensate for plus or minus 1/8″ (3 mm. ) in a radial direction and 1/8″ (3 mm) in an axial direction.

 - Move the seal closer to the bearings.
 Split seal designs are a logical choice because most of them come with a stuffing box extension gland that positions them next to the bearings.
-A support bushing, or sleeve can be installed near the face of the stuffing box to minimize the affects of unbalance, vibration and shaft whip or wobble.
+A support bushing or sleeve can be installed in the end of the stuffing box to minimize the affects of unbalance, vibration and shaft whip or wobble.
 A variety of materials are available for these support sleeves.
 Check with your supplier for availability in your area.